SynthSys/OMEROConnect/README.md

 docker run --name omero-jupyter -p 8888:8888 -v D:\projects\OMEROConnect\omero_jupyter\notebooks:/home/jovyan/work/query_notebooks:rw omero_jupyter
 ```

 Once the Docker container runs, it will report the URL for access to the command line output, including the Jupyter server access token.
-If you need to restart the Jupyter Docker container, keep a note of this token because it will not be displayed again on container restart; alternatively, look in `/home/jovyan/.local/share/jupyter/runtime/notebook_cookie_secret` on the Docker container for the token.
+If you need to restart the Jupyter Docker container, keep a note of this token because it will not be displayed again on container restart; alternatively, run `docker exec -it omero-jupyter /bin/bash` to ssh into the running container and then run `jupyter notebook list` to retrieve the URL and token.
+The Jupyter notebook can be accessed through the browser on your host machine via the URL `http://127.0.0.1:8888/?token=[AUTH_TOKEN]`.